Haivision/srt/docs/statistics.md

 already acknowledged or dropped by TSBPD as too late to be delivered.
 Such late packets are ignored.

-TODO: This is wrong.
+TODO:

+- This is wrong -> ticket, correct this and make separate statistic.
+Decrypted statistic should include wrongly encrypted packets.
+Here we should save the comment regarding the version 1.4.0-1.4.1 and include the comment that since version 1.5.0 we do not take this into account.
+- Calculate loss for FEC -> ticket (low priority), there is something already
+- We have already pktRcvUndecryptTotal

 Since SRT v1.4.0, includes packets that failed to be decrypted.

 ### pktRetransTotal

 The total number of retransmitted packets.
-Calculated at the sender side only.
-Not exchanged with the receiver.
+Available for sender.

 TODO:

 - We can calculate retransmitted packets both at the sender side and at the receiver side which is stated in pktSentTotal and pktRecvTotal stats -> we should have this statistics available both for snd and rcv.
-The same for byteRetransTotal
+The same for byteRetransTotal -> rename this to pktSentRetransTotal plus add new statistics pktRecvRetransTotal, be careful this is API change.
+So, think how we can use two names pktRetransTotal and pktSentRetransTotal, until pktRetransTotal can be deprecated.
+And here we should put special comment.
+Create ticket for this.
 - Not exchanged with the receiver: what does it mean?

 ### pktSentACKTotal